 Log out of the root account and close the Terminal window.

 In order to activate sudo for your user name, Restart your Computer.

 When logged in again, continue from here to verify sudo is installed and properly configured.

 -------- Waiting for computer to restart --------

 To verify you can now use sudo, open a Terminal session and issue the following command.

 The test is successful if, after requesting and receiving your password, "Hello" is displayed.

-Update and do the installation.
+Update the package database and do the installation.

 $ sudo apt-get update